TanukiMCP/tellurideskihotels.com/src/content/drafts/colorado-springs-to-telluride-drive.md

 The Colorado Springs to Telluride drive offers an advantage many Denver residents don't have: you can completely avoid I-70 traffic while actually shortening your drive distance.
 The Pueblo/US-50 route delivers consistent timing, beautiful scenery, and a more relaxed driving experience.

 Check [COtrip.org](https://www.cotrip.org) for current conditions, gas up in Colorado Springs or Pueblo, and give yourself 6-7 hours total travel time.
 Whether you're heading up for a weekend or a week, the drive through Colorado's high country is part of the adventure.

+Also compare our [Denver to Telluride drive guide](/blog/planning-tips/denver-to-telluride-drive-guide) to see the differences, or read our [Front Range weekend getaway guide](/blog/planning-tips/front-range-telluride-weekend) for complete weekend trip planning.
+Check the [Telluride weather guide](/blog/planning-tips/telluride-weather-guide) to plan what to pack.

 **[Find your perfect Telluride hotel for your Colorado Springs escape](/lodging)**